 Skip to contents

-Calculates the groupwise cross product of integration points in different dimensions and multiplies their weights accordingly, where the group is told by polygon ID.
+Calculates the groupwise cross product of integration points in different dimensions and multiplies their weights accordingly.
 If the object defining points in a particular dimension has no weights attached to it all weights are assumed to be 1.

 Usage